spinnylights/chow-chow/README.md

 There is a simple end-to-end speed test available under `build/tests/perf` (with the default build settings) that you may find convenient.
-It outputs timing results for each sine algorithm using a test routine and the stdlib timing facilities.
+It outputs timing results for a synthesis test routine over sets of operators using each sine algorithm, measured with the stdlib timing facilities.

 ### Style